About the Saylor Foundation

 Our current focus is on the undergraduate college level with the goal of producing high course and program completion rates.
-While we do not confer degrees, we do offer the knowledge equivalent of majors in fifteen popular disciplines, and we are making strides toward providing student credit pathways.
-We intend to add additional focus on the primary, secondary, and post-graduate levels in 2013.
+While we do not confer degrees, we do offer the knowledge equivalent of college majors in many popular disciplines, provide a number of professional development options, have a suite of math and ELA courses for grades 6-12, and are making strides in our student credit pathways.

 To read more about the Saylor Foundation, click on the links below, or get in touch.